cevatarmutlu/tree_example/README.md

 ## How to run and how to work?

-Run following command at root directory of the project:
+For the run project run following command at root directory of the project:

 ```
 python main.py